How to Integrate HIPAA Compliance for Your Office Copiers

-Is your medical practice in need of HIPAA compliant security for your office printers?
-Some technology services providers advertise their products are HIPAA compliant when really, they aren’t.
+Is your medical practice in need of HIPAA-compliant security for your office printers?
+Some technology services providers advertise their products as HIPAA-compliant when, in fact, they aren’t.

-As you probably already know, HIPAA isn’t defined by technology, but by the policies and procedures that secure a patient’s Protected Health Information (PHI).
-If you want to know the HIPAA compliance laws, check out this page at the HIPAA Journal.
+As you probably already know, HIPAA isn’t defined by technology but by the policies and procedures that secure a patient’s Protected Health Information (PHI).

-For your office technology devices to comply with HIPAA, you must ensure PHI confidentiality.
-Meaning, any and all patient information is only available to authorized users who have the authority to view, change, print, or send any patient records.
+To comply with HIPAA, your office technology devices must ensure PHI confidentiality.
+This means that any and all patient information is only available to authorized users who have the authority to view, change, print, or send patient records.

 So, how do you know that your office printer is HIPAA compliant?
 How can you ensure your employee’s records and information are kept safe and secure?

-Lucky for you, we’ve got some great advice to give when it comes to HIPPA compliance security and the technology devices your office uses.
+Lucky for you, we have some great advice about HIPPA compliance security and the technology devices your office uses.

-One of the biggest weaknesses we continue to see when working with healthcare organizations is the lack of attention and knowledge to the role that printing technology plays in HIPAA compliance.
+One of the biggest weaknesses we continue to see when working with healthcare organizations is the lack of attention and knowledge of printing technology's role in HIPAA compliance.

-The confidentiality of health information of all your patients is vital, and you might be putting them at risk without even knowing.
-Take some time and read the best ways to protect their personal health records and your practice.
+The confidentiality of all your patients' health information is vital, and you might be putting them at risk without even knowing.
+Take some time to read about the best ways to protect your personal health records and your practice.

-Remember, by law, it’s your responsibility to keep your patient's information safe, and they trust you to do so.
-If there were to ever be a security breach of your patient’s records, the responsibility falls directly on you and your staff.
+Remember, by law, it’s your responsibility to keep your patients' information safe, and they trust you to do so.
+If there were to ever be a security breach of your patient’s records, the responsibility would fall directly on you and your staff.

 HIPAA Compliant Security: Keeping Patients Safe When Using Office Print Technology